State-by-State Childcare Tax Credit Guide

 Official site: New Hampshire Department of Revenue

-Because New Hampshire does not tax wage income in the usual way, families generally rely on the federal credit only.
-Review our federal claim guide for help.
+Because New Hampshire does not tax wage income in the usual way, many families here rely primarily on the federal childcare credit.
+Review our federal claim guide to make sure your federal return captures the benefit correctly.

 New Jersey